paperless-ngx/paperless-ngx/README.md

 # Getting started

 The recommended way to deploy paperless is docker-compose.
-Grab the latest release to get started.
+Grab the latest release to get started. the dockerfiles archive contains just the docker files which will pull the image from docker hub.
+The source archive contains everything you need to build the docker image yourself.

 Read the [documentation](https://paperless-ng.readthedocs.io/en/latest/setup.html#installation) on how to get started.